Oracy Intent, Implementation and Impact

 - Identifying, planning, delivering and managing any additional help a child may need.

-- Writing pupil progress targets/Individual Education plan targets and reviewing these once a term.
+- Writing pupil progress targets/Individual Education Plan targets and reviewing these once a term.

 - Liaising with the SEN team to ensure targets and support are appropriate and achievable.